SeeSharpSoft/intellij-file-preview/README.md

 #### Toggle tree expand/collapse by single click (*enabled*)

 Defines the required number of clicks to expand/collapse a node in Project View tree: one click if option is *enabled* (plugin default), two clicks if option is *disabled* (IDE default).

+#### Keep expand/collapse state (*enabled*)

+If enabled, the expand/collapse states of the folders are kept when a parent folder gets collapsed/expanded.

 ### Preview Editor Tab